kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Example: Embedding Layer

-Embeddings convert text into numbers.
+Embeddings convert text into numbers
-They power similarity search, recommendations, and knowledge matching.
+They power similarity search, recommendations, and knowledge matching
 Once created, they can be reused across products

 > Embeddings are mathematical representations of meaning that enable semantic search and similarity comparison.
 They've become foundational to modern AI systems, powering everything from search to recommendations.